 Hide and show the pop-up

 The Catalog pane shows a pop-up by default when you hover over an item.
-For project, local, and network items, the default pop-up shows an item's name, type, location, and a modified date if this information is available for the item.
-For portal items, the default pop-up will always include a modified date and the identifier of the portal user who owns the item.
+For project, local, and network items, the default pop-up shows an item's name, type, location, and a modification date if this information is available for the item.
+For portal items, the default pop-up will always include a modification date and the identifier of the portal user who owns the item.
 You can hide the pop-up if you know your data and you find the pop-up gets in the way.

 Alternately, if you don't know much about the data you are working with, you can choose to see additional information in the pop-up, including an item's thumbnail and tags.
 For portal items, the thumbnails must be accessed individually over the internet.
-For local and network items, the additional information will be retrieved from the index.
+For local and network items, the additional information is retrieved from the index.
 However, if the data has not been indexed, showing additional information decreases performance when you are browsing content, especially with a slow network or internet connection and with enterprise geodatabases, because the additional information must be extracted from the items' metadata, if it exists.

 - Click Show Pop-ups.